Skip to Site Header Skip to Main Content Skip to Footer

 Vaginal Atrophy

 Vaginal atrophy refers to the thinning, drying, and inflammation of the vaginal walls, which can cause a range of uncomfortable symptoms.
-One of the most common symptoms is pain or discomfort during sexual intercourse, which can make it difficult to enjoy intimacy.
+One of the most common symptoms is pain or discomfort during intercourse, which can make it difficult to enjoy intimacy.

 Additionally, women with vaginal atrophy may experience an increased tendency for urinary tract infections and vaginitis, which can further exacerbate discomfort and pain.
 [10] The symptoms mentioned could be a result of low levels of estrogen, which may occur during menopause, after childbirth, or while breastfeeding.